 –My dermatologist (perhaps slightly paraphrased.)

 Needless to say, my skin never really healed.
 Every now and then my acne would appear slightly improved, but then my face was more red, dried out, and painful.
-It was like I had to choose between blemished skin and flaky skin.
+It was like I had to choose between blemished or flaky skin.
 Ugh.

 Why oil is your friend.